Kir-Dykov/diffurch/README.md

+# Note

+This project is temporarely discontinued in favour of full-cpp realization diffurch-cpp (see https://github.com/Danila-Bain/diffurch-cpp).
+This project will be continued as diffurch-py with diffurch-cpp as a dependency, once diffurch-cpp reaches stable release.

 # diffurch : Differential equation numerical research tool

 This is development project that aims to become python package and c++ library that implements efficient numerical methods for a variety of classes of differential equations, including: